Skip to content

 Terminal window

-bun run check:catalog
+bun run scripts/check-catalog-schema.ts <catalog-file-or-dir>

 1. ReachabilityHEAD <remotes[0].url>.